nickzoic/nick.zoic.org/art/nvidia-jetson-nano-experiments/index.md

 | 200 | 6950 | ... taking off |
 | 255 | 8800 | self-destruct imminent! |

+The aim here is to characterize the heatsink as designed, I'd like to make a little printed plastic case for the board with a side-mounted fan, possibly with some kind of shroud to direct air through the heatsink.

 ### Update: Desktop Sled

 I tried 3D printing a little case for the board, but the cases I found were all pretty fussy with